A Life of Opportunity, Choice, Purpose, and Power

-We must empower all students to develop the belief that they have the ability, and responsibility, to influence their own destiny.
+We must inspire all students to develop the belief that they have the ability, and responsibility, to influence their own destiny.

-National research continues to demonstrate that the most powerful way for low-income and first-generation students to earn a life of opportunity, choice, and power is through higher education.
+National research continues to demonstrate that the most powerful way for first-generation students from low-income communities to earn a life of opportunity, choice, purpose, and power is through higher education.

 On an individual level, earning a bachelor’s degree is crucial for economic success, civic engagement, and lifelong wellness.
 More broadly, having an educated populace strengthens our citizenry and gives voice to our most vulnerable communities.